 The Oyster Bay-East Norwich Intramural Soccer Club recently played its first tournament in more than eight years.
 According to the team coaches, the kids represented the club well.

 “We played hard in a tough bracket,” says David Martin.
 “The kids learned a lot and improved as the day went along.
 Even though we lost all three games, both the players and parents had a great time.”

-The Spring Varsity Sports Season is well on its way in Oyster Bay.
-Many young athletes have distinguished themselves.
-Three fine young athletes excelled right out of the gate and were chosen by the Oyster Bay High School Coaches as Athletes of the Month for March 2013.
+The Fall 2013 Varsity Sports Season is in the books.
+Many young athletes have distinguished themselves and were chosen by the Oyster Bay High School coaches as Athletes of the Month for November 2013.